 Model Rule of Professional Conduct 1.6 requires lawyers to maintain confidentiality of client information.
 It's broad and it's strict.
 Secrets, strategies, plans, everything a client tells you in confidence for the purpose of obtaining legal advice.
 All of it.

-The operative word is "necessary."
+The operative word's "necessary."
 If you can do the work without the third-party disclosure, you must.
-Share unnecessarily, and you've waived privilege.
+Share unnecessarily and you've put privilege on the table.

-Cloud AI providers are where this breaks down.
-When you send client information to OpenAI, Claude, or any cloud service, you're disclosing that information to a third party that isn't your employee, isn't under your supervision, and isn't bound by your client retainer.
+Cloud AI is where that breaks down.
+Send client information to OpenAI, Claude, or any cloud service and you're disclosing to a third party that isn't your employee, isn't under your supervision, and isn't bound by your client retainer.
 The model processes data from millions of sources.
-Your specific query may touch systems in multiple countries.
+Your specific query may touch systems in several countries.

 Was that disclosure necessary?
-For most law firm cloud AI workflows, the honest answer is no. You could use local inference.
-The disclosure happens because cloud services are convenient and cheap, not because the work requires it.
+For most of the law firm workflows I've looked at, the honest answer's no. Local inference does the same job.
+The disclosure happens because the cloud's convenient, not because the work requires it.

 ABA Formal Opinion 477R: The 2017 Ruling That Still Governs

-In 2017, the ABA issued Formal Opinion 477R addressing cloud-based legal services directly.
+In 2017 the ABA issued Formal Opinion 477R, addressing cloud-based legal services directly.
 It doesn't ban cloud use.
-It establishes conditions: the cloud provider must be contractually bound by confidentiality and security obligations comparable to the lawyer's own, and the lawyer must exercise reasonable supervision and due diligence over the provider.
+It establishes conditions: the cloud provider has to be contractually bound by confidentiality and security obligations comparable to the lawyer's own, and the lawyer has to exercise reasonable supervision and due diligence over the provider.

-That sounds workable.
-Here's the catch embedded in the same opinion: the lawyer remains responsible for any breach by the cloud provider.
-If the vendor leaks data, the client sues the lawyer, not the vendor, because the lawyer made the disclosure decision.
+That sounds workable, and it's a sensible opinion.
+Here's the catch sitting in the same document: the lawyer remains responsible for any breach by the cloud provider.
+If the vendor leaks, the client sues the lawyer and not the vendor, because the lawyer's the one who made the disclosure decision.

-477R was issued in 2017, before large language models existed.
+477R came out in 2017, before large language models existed.
 No major state bar has since clarified how it applies to AI systems that train on input data, that modify model behavior based on usage patterns, or that operate under terms of service explicitly reserving the right to use submissions for improvement.
-The legal terrain isn't settled.
-It's actively moving, and not in law firms' favor.
+The legal terrain is moving, not settled, and not in law firms' favor.

 Where State Bars Are Heading

 California State Bar Opinion 2023-201 warns that lawyers must obtain informed client consent before using generative AI with client information.
 Informed consent means the client understands what the tool is, who operates it, where the data goes, and how it might be used.
-Most clients, when asked, say no.
+Ask most clients that question in plain language and they say no.

 Through 2024, New York and several other states issued ethics opinions raising explicit concerns about AI use with privileged information.
 The emerging consensus is narrow: cloud AI with client data is permitted only with explicit client consent and demonstrable necessity.

 Five years ago this was a gray area most firms quietly ignored.
-Now it's moving toward prohibition unless you meet strict conditions.
-That trajectory isn't reversing.
+Now it's moving toward prohibition unless you meet strict conditions, and that trajectory isn't reversing.

 Why Terms of Service Don't Fix This

-A vendor's NDA is not privilege protection.
+A vendor's NDA isn't privilege protection.
 Here's the structural reason why.

 Privilege governs whether a court will compel you to disclose information.
 If you've disclosed client information to a third party, even under a confidentiality agreement, a court may hold that privilege is waived.
-The information is no longer protected.
+The information stops being protected.

-A vendor's promise not to use your data doesn't restore privilege.
-It creates a breach-of-contract claim if they break the promise.
-But the evidence has already been disclosed.
-Once disclosed, a court can compel it.
+A vendor's promise not to use your data doesn't restore it.
+It gives you a breach-of-contract claim if they break the promise.
+But the evidence has already been disclosed, and once it's disclosed a court can compel it.

-The NDA protects against data breach.
-It does not protect against disclosure.
+The NDA protects against a data breach.
+It doesn't protect against disclosure.
 Those are fundamentally different things.

 How Privilege Breaks in Practice

 Most privilege failures in law firms aren't intentional.
 They're casual.
-A partner wants to draft a motion faster, copies the complaint into a cloud chat, and nobody's thinking about waiver.
+A partner wants to draft a motion faster, copies the complaint into a cloud chat, and nobody in the building's thinking about waiver.
 It's just convenient.

 Then opposing counsel requests all communications related to the motion.
 Your firm discloses the chat history.
 Opposing counsel subpoenas the vendor's servers.
-The vendor says they don't retain conversation data, which may be true, but the motion is now on record as having been processed by a cloud system.
+The vendor says they don't retain conversation data, which may well be true, but the motion's now on the record as having been processed by a cloud system.

 A sophisticated opposing counsel argues privilege was waived the moment you disclosed to a third party.
 Some courts will agree, particularly in jurisdictions that read privilege narrowly.
-Internal attorney strategy that was fully privileged before is now potentially discoverable.
+Internal attorney strategy that was fully privileged an hour earlier is now potentially discoverable.

 What Local Inference Changes

-Designate which matters can use AI assistance and which cannot.
-Some firms treat AI as internal support only covering drafting, research, and initial analysis, but exclude it from final client deliverables without explicit consent.
-Others permit AI assistance in client communications as long as the system isn't cloud-based.
+Designate which matters can use AI assistance and which can't.
+Some firms treat it as internal support only, covering drafting, research and initial analysis, and keep it out of final client deliverables without explicit consent.
+Others permit it in client communications as long as the system isn't cloud-based.

 Document your decisions.
 If you restrict AI use on a particular matter, record why.
 If you use it only in limited ways, record how.
-When a privilege question surfaces later, you want evidence that you thought it through.
+When a privilege question surfaces two years later, you want evidence that somebody thought it through.

 Air-Gapping: When Maximalist Makes Sense

-Some firms go further and operate local AI hardware completely offline.
+Some firms go further and run the hardware completely offline.
 No internet connection.
 No external API calls.
 Nothing leaves the network except physical mail.

 The Client Consent Conversation